 The four-stringed domra

 The domra received four strings from Ukrainians.
 In Ukraine a four-string version of the domra tuned in fifths similar to the mandolin.
 Four-stringed version was first introduced in 1920 and became extremely popular.
 The four-string domra, although thought of as a Russian folk instrument, is not used in Russia itself where the three-string version is universally used and taught.
-Each instrument is particular to a location though some crossover is noted and used instruments of each variety may often be found listed in newspapers near apartments for rent listings.

 The Domra is a small mandolin size instrument with three or four strings.
 Instrument was developed by Vasiliy Vasilievich Andreev, the Father of Russian balalaika.